Good morning Chiefs fans! Good luck this week!

 “We kind of like the guy a little bit,” Crennel said.
 “If we didn’t like him or we didn’t think he had ability, we’d let him go.
 He’s an unproven guy, but we like some things about him.
 He’s still trying to learn the system, and there might be an opportunity for him this game.”

-- Kansas City Chiefs schedule 2019: Point spreads for first 15 games - Arrowhead Pride
+- Kansas City Chiefs rookie breakdown: Clemson’s Cornell Powell - Arrowhead Pride